Wednesday, May 27, 2009

 Confessions of a Police Car Passenger.....

 Thanks for all your comments on yesterday's post.
-It was fun to see what I'd get accused of IF you saw me in a police car.
+It was fun to see what I'd get accused of if you ever spotted me in the back of a police car.
+Y’all are a creative bunch, and a little too quick to believe I’ve got a criminal streak!

-Actually, I did get a free ride in a police car once.
-Here's the story, and I swear it's the truth, the whole truth, and nothing but the truth, as well as my memory serves me.
+Truth is, I have ridden in the back of a police car—once.
+And no, I wasn’t cuffed.
+No goats were involved.
+Here's the full story, and I swear it's the truth, the whole truth, and nothing but the truth—as far as my memory and my flair for dramatic retelling allow.

 Tuesday, May 19, 2009